 I use so many types of plants in so many pots that I’ve had to come up with a design strategy that works.
 My biggest concern is providing continuity to the design, and I do this typically by potting up a few large combination planters with an assortment of plants.
 Then I repeat the colors and textures I’ve used in the mixed planters in smaller pots with single plants and position the pots in pleasing arrangements.
 In general, I use crisp autumnal shades to reflect the colors of the surrounding landscape.

-To represent the brighter colors of fall, I incorporated the bright-orange tubular blooms of the firecracker plant, more mums and pansies, and added a salmon-colored osteospermum (Osteospermum ‘Orange Symphony’).
+To represent the brighter colors of fall, I incorporated the bright-orange tubular blooms of the firecracker plant, more mums and pansies, and a salmon-colored osteospermum (Osteospermum ‘Orange Symphony’).
 Two other osteospermums (O. ‘Lemon Symphony’ and O. ‘Cream Symphony’) mimic the yellow leaf color of the surrounding trees and are both great fall performers, able to withstand a few frosts.
-More yellow and gold flower color comes from pansies (Viola × wittrockiana ‘Delta Fire’, ‘Bingo Yellow Blotch’, and ‘Crystal Bowl Yellow’), mums, late-season dahlias (Dahlia spp. and cvs.), and the sunny yellow Marguerite daisy (Argyranthemum frutescens ‘Butterfly’).
-The golden foliage of creeping Jenny (Lysimachia nummularia ‘Aurea’) and a chartreuse-variegated acorus grass (Acorus gramineus ‘Ogon’) round out the warm fall colors with their foliage.
+More yellow and gold flower color comes from pansies (Viola × wittrockiana ‘Delta Fire’, ‘Bingo Yellow Blotch’, and ‘Crystal Bowl Yellow’), mums, late-season dahlias (Dahlia spp. and cvs.), and the sunny yellow marguerite daisy (Argyranthemum frutescens ‘Butterfly’).
+The foliage of golden creeping Jenny (Lysimachia nummularia ‘Aurea’) and a chartreuse-variegated acorus grass (Acorus gramineus ‘Ogon’) round out the warm fall colors.